ImmanuelSegol/zkevm-doc/mkdocs/docs/zkEVM/zkProver/State-Machines/Overview/zkProver-State-Machines.md

 The Polygon Hermez team has created two novel languages especially for the zkProver; The Zero-Knowledge Assembly language and the Polynomial Identity Language.

-Since adopting the state machines paradigm means switching from highlevel programming to low-level programming, it is not suprising for the zkProve to employ an especially designed language for the firmware and another for the hardware.
+Since adopting the state machines paradigm means switching from highlevel programming to low-level programming, it is not suprising for the zkProver to employ an especially designed language for the firmware and another for the hardware.